Duval County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The outcome of your ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The outcome of the ALR hearing does not directly affect your criminal case, and vice versa.

 How to Prepare